+SB18 RUH

-SB18 Policy SB18 for RUH
+Policy SB18 for RUH

-RUH

-1. The Council supports the improvement of this essential healthcare facility, including the principles and proposed building programme, and proposals for car

-J? parking, as set out in its Estate Strategy 2014.
+1. The Council supports the improvement of this essential healthcare facility, including the principles and proposed building programme, and proposals for car parking, as set out in its Estate Strategy 2014.
+The Council will work collaboratively and support the Trust in developing the updated Estate Strategy, and its associated Sustainable Transport Strategy, in delivering the District's healthcare clinical needs and estate renewal.

-2. Development proposals will be expected to respond to and to implement the Green Infrastructure Plan principles as highlighted above.

-Trees 3.
-Proposals for non-healthcare uses on former RUH land should provide evidence that the land will not be required for healthcare provision or car parking during

-to be

-retain

-er

-and

-light

-spill

-need

-s to

-be

-contr

-olled.

-the Plan period.
-Within this context the council supports the provision (C3) flats of a range of sizes and types, for use by key workers associated with the RUH
+- 2. Development proposals will be expected to respond to and to implement the Green Infrastructure Plan principles as highlighted above. - 3.
+Proposals for non-healthcare uses on former RUH land should provide evidence that the land will not be required for healthcare provision or car parking during the Plan period.
+Within this context the council supports the provision (C3) flats of a range of sizes and types, for use by key workers associated with the RUH - 3a Development proposals will be required to have regard to the Sustainable Transport Strategy, once completed to the satisfaction of both the Trust and B&NES, and introduce, as necessary, measures that improve safe and suitable active travel routes, provide supporting infrastructure such as parking, wayfinding, hire facilities, showers and changing spaces, and manage car parking appropriately.

-Development proposals must:
+Development proposals in the vicinity of the Manor House must:

 - 4. Be informed by a detailed heritage assessment and heritage impact assessment (to include listed buildings, undesignated heritage assets, archaeology, and landscape), both in terms of the specific site and the wider area.
 The Grade II Manor House and its setting will require an especially sensitive approach to ensure that its significance is taken into account and both enhanced and better revealed.
 A heritage-led and contextual approach is therefore required. - 5.
 Deliver biodiversity net gain of at least 10% in accordance with Policy NE3a.
-Opportunities to deliver 10% biodiversity net gain within the site curtilage should be fully explored and tested before any off-site measures are proposed. - 6.
-Provide a minimum of one nest or roost site per residential unit, in the form of integrated bird and bat boxes within new buildings, and/or as standalone features within the public realm, such as bat walls and swift towers.
+Opportunities to deliver 10% biodiversity net gain within the site curtilage, including the former kitchen garden to the north of the Manor House, should be fully explored and tested before any off-site measures are proposed. - 5a.
+Protect and enhance existing landscape infrastructure and habitats within the site, including trees, hedgerows, grassland habitats, planting and landscaped garden areas.
+Protect all habitats from increased light spill.

+- 6. Provide a minimum of one nest or roost site per residential unit, in the form of integrated bird and bat boxes within new buildings, and/or as standalone features within the public realm, such as bat walls and swift towers.
 Additional features such as log piles, insect hotels, bee bricks, hedgehog connectivity measures and green and brown roofs / walls are also required. - 7.
-Set out a sustainable transport masterplan for the whole of the RUH site. - 8.
-Examine the pedestrian and cycle routes between the site and key local facilities, and make appropriate enhancements to ensure that the walking and cycling are the natural choices for local trips.
-Specific opportunities for investigation and delivery should include, but not be limited to, the following: - a.
-Pedestrian improvements at the Weston Lane/Crown Road/High Street junction: - b.
-Pedestrian crossing facilities at the Weston Lane/Combe Park junction; - c.
-Cycle linkages with recently delivered LCWIP improvements through Weston Village; and - d.
-Active travel linkages between the site and the Riverside Path to the south. - 9.
-Provide parking for bicycles and cars in line with the parking standards in the Transport and Developments SPD, for both residential and clinical uses.
-Improved integrated parking solutions and car park management across the site should be investigated to maximise efficient use of land.
-Contributions to a Residents Parking Zone (RPZ) may be required as part of parking solutions for the site.
+Examine the pedestrian and cycle routes between the site and key local facilities, and make appropriate necessary enhancements to ensure that the walking and cycling are the natural choices for local trips.

-New Policy A
+New Policy SB24

-SB 24 Sion Hill, Bath - Site Allocation Draft Policy Text
+SB 24 Sion Hill, Bath - Site Allocation